apache/druid/docs/content/Tutorial:-Loading-Batch-Data.md

 # Tutorial: Loading Batch Data

 In this tutorial, we will learn about batch ingestion (as opposed to real-time ingestion) and how to create segments using the final piece of the Druid Cluster, the [indexing service](Indexing-Service.html).
 The indexing service is a standalone service that accepts [tasks](Tasks.html) in the form of POST requests.
 The output of most tasks are segments.
+The indexing service can be used as a single service for both real-time/streaming and batch ingestion.

 The Data
 --------